Nithyaraaj21/DS-recruitment-challenge/README.md

 The ANN model achieved an accuracy of 88.01%, with precision, recall, and F1-score of 89.79%, 85.79%, and 87.74% respectively.
 The confusion matrix illustrates the distribution of true positive, true negative, false positive, and false negative predictions.

 ## Model Deployment
 The Random Forest model is deployed using Streamlit, allowing stakeholders to input new data and obtain predictions on product returns in real-time.
-The Streamlit app can be accessed [here](link-to-streamlit-app).
+The Streamlit app can be accessed [here](https://predictthereturn.streamlit.app/).

 ## Conclusion
-In conclusion, our project successfully addressed the challenge of predicting product returns for the retailer.
+In conclusion, the project successfully addressed the challenge of predicting product returns for the retailer.
 The deployed model provides valuable insights into return likelihood, enabling the retailer to take proactive measures to minimize returns and improve customer satisfaction.

 ## References
 - Streamlit Documentation: [https://docs.streamlit.io/](https://docs.streamlit.io/)